mmu-webdesign/l4-IWD-web-block/README.md

 ## Section Four
 Image Gallery – Insert three images to illustrate your chosen topic.
 All images should be sized appropriately and optimized for the web.
-Create a 100 words (maximum) summary to accompany each image.
+Create a 100 words (maximum) caption to accompany each image.

 ## Section Five
 Contact form – contact form as provided.